"The battle's done and we kind of won, so we sound our victory cheer...where do we go from here?"

 - The last (fifth) season of Angel was, in its own way, a Post Script Season—albeit one that didn't arise from being renewed at the last second.
 The long story arc of the third and fourth seasons had come to a close, the characters had moved on to a completely different setting (the evil law firm Wolfram & Hart), several characters set out to be or were forcibly retooled, everyone except Angel had their memories of Connor erased and replaced by a false past, and Spike from Buffy the Vampire Slayer was added as as regular cast member.
 The change was apparently done at the network's request.
 Then, due to conflicting accounts, including the high per-episode cost, the show was cancelled anyway.
 What makes it a Post Script Season instead of a retool is that, while it was intended to cover multiple seasons, the cancellation aborted the arc.

 - The final season of The A-Team, which resolved the main premise of the show - the team is pardoned by the government, and works for them instead of hiding out in the L.A. underground.
 In turn, it also had a post-script finale.

 - Babylon 5 was originally plotted to a five-season arc.
 When the PTEN syndication network crumbled around it and the show was not renewed for a fifth season, the fourth season storyline was reworked to complete the entire arc.
-The show was subsequently granted a fifth season, but with almost all of its major plot threads resolved, the fifth season that resulted was much weaker, composed of a lot of stories that had been cut from earlier seasons for various reasons.
+The show was subsequently granted a fifth season, but with almost all of its major plot threads resolved.
+The fifth season that resulted was much weaker, and was composed of a lot of stories that had been cut from earlier seasons for various reasons.

 - Blake's 7 ended its third season with the destruction of the Liberator and the (apparent) death of the Big Bad.
 When the fourth season opened, they had to take the show in a radically different direction to compensate for the changes.